cloudfoundry/gorouter/README.md

 x_forwarded_for:"<X-Forwarded-For>"
 x_forwarded_proto:"<X-Forwarded-Proto>"
 vcap_request_id:<X-Vcap-Request-ID> response_time:<Response Time> gorouter_time:<GoRouter Time>
-app_id:<Application ID> app_index:<Application Index> <Extra Headers>`
+app_id:<Application ID> app_index:<Application Index> x_cf_routererror:<X-Cf-RouterError> <Extra Headers>`

-* Status Code, Response Time, GoRouter Time, Application ID, Application Index, and Extra Headers are all optional fields * The absence of Status Code, Response Time, Application ID, or Application Index will result in a "-" in the corresponding field
+* Status Code, Response Time, GoRouter Time, Application ID, Application Index, X-Cf-RouterError, and Extra Headers are all optional fields.
+The absence of Status Code, Response Time, Application ID, Application Index, or X-Cf-RouterError will result in a "-" in the corresponding field.

 * `Response Time` is the total time it takes for the request to go through the GoRouter to the app and for the response to travel back through the GoRouter.